digitalbond/Redpoint/README.md

 ####Purpose and Description

-The purpose of bacnet-enum.nse is to first identify if an IP connected devices is running BACnet.
-This works by querying the device with a pregenerated BACnet message.
-Newer versions of the BACnet protocol will respond with an acknowledgement, older versions will return a BACnet error message.
+The purpose of bacnet-enum.nse is to first identify IP connected devices that are running BACnet.
+This works by querying a device with a pre-generated BACnet message.
+Newer versions of the BACnet protocol will respond with an acknowledgement; older versions will return a BACnet error message.
 Presence of either the acknowledgement or the error is sufficient to prove a BACnet capable device is at the target IP Address.

-Once it is determined that a valid BACnet response the script will attempt to pull two types of information from the device.
+For each identified BACnet capable device, the script will attempt to pull two types of BACnet information.

 1) BBMD, BACnet Broadcast Management Device, listing from the device.

 2) FDT, Foreign-Device-Table, listing from the device.

-If it does not recive the BBMD or FDT but recives a Non-Acknowledgement a message will be shown that a NAK message was recieved.
-Also, if the FDT reply states taht the table is emtpy a message stating that the device table was empty will be shown.
+If it does not receive the BBMD or FDT, but receives a Non-Acknowledgement, the output will show that a NAK message was received.

 ####Installation